Brotherta/wam-examples/README.md

 ### Audio Source

-To start with, all the examples below, uses the same audio source.
+To start with, all the examples below use the same audio source.
-To manipulate the audio buffer as we want, we transform the audio buffer source in a custom audio buffer, see [OperableAudioBuffer](./lib/utils/operable-audio-buffer.js).
+To manipulate the audio buffer as we want, we transform the audio buffer source into a custom audio buffer, see [OperableAudioBuffer](./lib/utils/operable-audio-buffer.js).
 This is not mandatory for the examples, but it's more convenient.

 ### Audio Node

-In all the examples, we will use our own AudioNode.
+In all the examples, we will use our AudioNode.
 It is not mandatory to create a custom audio node.
-However, for clarity reasons to keep index.js readable we create an Audio Node.
+However, for clarity reasons to keep index.js readable, we create an Audio Node.

-## Example : Simple JavaScript processor
+## Example: Simple JavaScript processor

 This first example uses a simple audio worklet processor written in pure javascript.
 We can customize the processor by using the Web Audio API.

 ### Audio Processor

-The code of the processor is not particular in any manners.
+The code of the processor is not particular in any manner.
 See the [AudioProcessor](example1-js/audio-player-processor.js).
 The process function, copy the buffer source input to the output.
 For all the channels described in the processor.
 The processor will handle the loop.
 At any moment of the process, we check if we arrived at the end of the buffer.

 ## Example : Simple C++ processor

 There, we will see how to manipulate audio with C++.
-To start with, make sure to understand how the Web Assembly work.
+To start with, make sure to understand how the Web Assembly works.
 See [Web Assembly Documentation](https://webassembly.org/getting-started/developers-guide/).
-In this case we will use [Emscripten](https://emscripten.org/) to compile the C++ code into Web Assembly.
+In this case, we will use [Emscripten](https://emscripten.org/) to compile the C++ code into Web Assembly.

 ### C++ Function

-We start with the simple C++ code that take a buffer source input and a buffer source output, and copy the input into the output.
+We start with the simple C++ code that takes a buffer source input and a buffer source output and copies the input into the output.
-Both the input and the output buffer are shared with the JavaScript.
-We will see how to initialise the buffers in JavaScript later.
+Both the input and the output buffer are shared with JavaScript.
+We will see how to initialize the buffers in JavaScript later.

 ```cpp
 #include <emscripten.h>